-There is no reason to constantly fear for the safety of your child; however, as long as the likelihood of danger remains, you must educate your child about the various kinds of touch they can experience.
+There is no reason to constantly fear for the safety of your child; however, as long as the likelihood of danger remains, you must educate your child about the various kinds of touch she can experience.
 An unwanted touch can appear in any form, and it need not be limited to sexual abuse.
 Even something as mild as a hug or caress from a relative might be unwanted.
 It does not matter if the touch seems fine to you; it matters only that your child is comfortable with it.
-The distinction you must make is this: Good touch is physical contact that they are comfortable with and bad touch is physical contact that makes them uncomfortable.
-Further, small children are naturally trusting of the adults around them and will extend friendships towards strangers without any qualms.
-It is up to you as the parent to ensure they understand the basic concept of self-preservation.
+The distinction you must make is this: good touch is physical contact that your child is comfortable with and bad touch is physical contact that makes her uncomfortable.
+Young kids are naturally trusting of the adults around them and will extend friendships towards strangers without any qualms.
+So it is up to you as the parent to ensure that your child understands the basic concept of self-preservation.

 Good touch or physical affection is a wonderful way to bond with your child.
 Here are a few points to keep in mind when trying to explain to your child about good touch.

-- Good touches feel nice and warm, and make one feel safe and protected.
+- Good touch feels nice and warm, and makes one feel safe and protected.

 - Show them real-life situations which include good touches like hugs and kisses by you or your spouse.
 Or, for example, when they hold hands with their friends while playing.

-- Inculcate in them the right to their bodies.
-Tell them that their body belongs to them alone, and they have the absolute choice to deny anyone else, including yourself, from touching them if they wish.
+- Teach her that her body belongs to her alone, and she has the absolute choice to deny anyone else, including yourself, from touching her if she wishes.

 Bad touch is far more insidious than it sounds and can lead to severe physical, emotional and psychological trauma if inflicted on a child.
 It is imperative your child knows how to discern between types of physical contact.

-- Tell them that their bodies have different levels of security, that is being patted on the head or back might be acceptable but being fondled in the private regions such as the chest, buttocks and genitals is unacceptable.
+- Tell her that her body has different levels of security, that is being patted on the head or back might be acceptable but being fondled in the private regions such as the chest, buttocks and genitals is unacceptable.

 - It does not matter if the touch happens with clothes on, it still counts as bad.

-- Ensure they know how to call out for help if they are feeling trapped or in an uncomfortable situation.
+- Ensure that your child knows how to call out for help if she feels trapped or is in an uncomfortable situation.

 What Should Parents Watch Out For?